Debate: Reckoning with History

 What can artists contribute to historical awareness and moral reckoning?
 To what extent can they use their “artistic license” to take risks that historians cannot – and with what impact and consequences?
 We encourage you to take part in the discussion with Wilhelm Sasnal, whose exhibition "Such a Landscape" is currently on view at the POLIN Museum, and Adam Szymczyk, the exhibition curator.

-- Moderation of the debate: Achim Borchardt-Hume (Tate Modern)
+- Moderation: Achim Borchardt-Hume (Tate Modern)

 Wilhelm Sasnal's exhibition confronts the pervasive presence of the Holocaust in the Polish landscape, hidden in plain view, and the difficulty in Poland of facing the intimate character of the genocide.
 In addressing antisemitism, the Second World War, and the Holocaust in the Polish context, Sasnal’s work raises several critical questions, among others - In what ways and to what extent might “artistic truth” illuminate “historical truth”?